5 IMPORTANT Things to Consider Before You Move to Panama

 Plan Your Move

-Once you’ve determined that you can get a visa, you know your budget, there are no dealbreakers, and you visit Panama to know where you’d like to live, then it’s time to start planning your moving day to Panama.
+Once you’ve determined that you can get a visa, you know your budget, there are no dealbreakers, and you visit Panama to know where you’d like to live, it’s time to start planning your moving day to Panama.

 We can help!